groupdocs-metadata/GroupDocs.Metadata-Reference-Tutorials/content/english/net/spreadsheet-metadata/read-built-in-properties-spreadsheets/_index.md

 weight: 10
 url: /net/spreadsheet-metadata/read-built-in-properties-spreadsheets/
 ---

+# Read Built-In Properties from Spreadsheets in .NET

 ## Introduction
 In this tutorial, we will delve into how to utilize GroupDocs.Metadata for .NET to efficiently manage and extract metadata from spreadsheets.
 GroupDocs.Metadata for .NET is a powerful API that enables developers to work with metadata embedded in various file formats, including spreadsheets, presentations, documents, images, and more.
 This guide focuses specifically on extracting built-in properties from spreadsheet files using C#.
 ## Prerequisites